 - Do you prefer another method of cross-training?
 If so, swap it into day 3.

-Fartleks” is a Swedish word for “speed play”.
-During this exercise, you fast bursts, followed by easy running.
+- Fartleks” is a Swedish word for “speed play”.
+During this exercise, you do fast bursts, followed by easy running.
 For example, after warming up, run at your normal pace for 1-minute and then speed it up for 1-minute and repeat.
 Or run faster between signs or trees to keep things fun.

 Don’t forget about nutrition–the bottom of the training plan includes some nutrition tips for half marathon training!
 For more info on nutrition for running and specific examples of fueling for different distances, be sure to check out The No-Brainer Nutrition Guide For Every Runner.